ParallelMaths/parallel/pages/11-06-surprising-values.md

 <!--- (2001) Q16 --->

 ::: problem id=4_1 marks=4
-__4.1__ The Pythagorus Patisserie sells triangular cakes at 39p each and square buns at 23p each.
+__4.1__ The Pythagoras Patisserie sells triangular cakes at 39p each and square buns at 23p each.
 For her party, Helen spent exactly £5.12 on an assortment of these cakes and buns.
 How many items in total did she buy?

 * [ ] 15
 * [x] 16